 Considering the number and diversity of different organizations working on standardising aspects of OTNT, it is inevitable that some areas will be missed.
 For the same reasons, some aspects will be addressed in multiple groups, resulting in possible conflicts based on different applications, priorities, or technical expertise.
 These items need to be identified and addressed as appropriate.
 The following table lists those that have been identified, the recommended action, and the status of that action.

-TABLE 8-1/OTNT: Known OTNT standardization holes, overlaps, conflicts (as of 07/2015)
+Table 16 – Known OTNT standardization holes, overlaps, conflicts (as of 07/2015)